 Rupert Neve Designs Portico II

 The Rupert Neve Designs Portico II Master Buss Compressor (link to check the price at B&H Photo/Video) is a stereo VCA compressor.
-Each of the Channels (A & B) have a pushbutton to select between RMS and peak metering.
+Each of the Channels (A & B) has a pushbutton to select between RMS and peak metering.

-As its name suggests, the Portico II works tremendously well as a stereo master buss compressor.
-It’s beautifully transparent and fully capable of adding weight, width and density; subtle harmonics saturation/grit; low-end emphasis; mixing/mastering “glue”; limiting, and more to the output bus of a mix (or another track/bus if necessary).
+As its name suggests, the Portico II works tremendously well as a stereo master bus compressor.
+It's beautifully transparent and fully capable of adding weight, width and density; subtle harmonics saturation/grit; low-end emphasis; mixing/mastering “glue”; limiting, and more to the output bus of a mix (or another track/bus if necessary).

 In addition to the Peak/RMS metering option, this highly versatile compressor features the standard attack, release, threshold, ratio and makeup gain control.
-It also has a feedback/feedforward circuitry option for a more relaxed or harder/faster compression style, respectively.
+It also has a feedback/feed-forward circuitry option for a more relaxed or harder/faster compression style, respectively.

 For more information on feedback and feed-forward compression, check out my article Feedback Vs. Feed-Forward Dynamic Range Compressors In Audio.

-Each channel also has a high-pass filter; a blend knob for parallel processing, and two flavours of harmonic distortion via the customary silk circuit with a dedicated texture control knob.
+Each channel also has a high-pass filter, a blend knob for parallel processing, and two flavours of harmonic distortion via the customary silk circuit with a dedicated texture control knob.
 Each channel can also be side-chained if need be.

 Finally, mid-side tweaking is made possible with the Stereo Field Editor, which allows users to shape the stereo spread of program material.
 Bring out the sides with the width control and the mids with the depth control.
 Both the width and depth controls have their own low, low-mid, high-mid, or high options for a targeted response in the frequency spectrum.